 What is FDA’s Role Related to ClinicalTrials.gov?

-Portions of the Food and Drug Administration Amendments Act of 2007 (FDAAA) require that the “Responsible Party” for certain clinical trials register with, and submit the results of some trials to, the ClinicalTrials.gov databank (www.ClinicalTrials.gov).
+The Food and Drug Administration Amendments Act of 2007 (FDAAA) requires that the “Responsible Party” for certain clinical trials register with, and submit the results information of some trials to, the ClinicalTrials.gov databank (www.ClinicalTrials.gov).

-FDA has been given certain implementation and compliance/enforcement responsibilities related to Title VIII of FDAAA.
+FDA has been given the following implementation and compliance/enforcement responsibilities related to Title VIII of FDAAA:

 - Requiring a certification regarding compliance with ClinicalTrials.gov requirements to accompany certain human drug, biological product, and device applications and submissions to FDA.